 In this study, 77% of participants put hygiene and food safety at the top of their list, 67% said shelf life, and 61% said ease of use.
 These ranked at a higher percentage than environmental impact.
 Interestingly, for many CPG products, you will find these potential purchase drivers on the back of the label, but is that where they belong?

 Just because the environmental impact is bringing up the rear doesn’t mean it’s not important.
-Most of the other factors, like hygiene, appearance, and ease of use, may be current considerations in your overall packaging strategy.
-Upon testing, environmental impact may be the cherry on top of your already-exceptional package design.
+Other factors, like hygiene, appearance, and ease of use, may be current considerations in your overall packaging strategy.
+Upon testing, the environmental impact may be the cherry on your already-exceptional package design.
 It’s what could separate your beautiful, safe, and easy-to-use packaging from a competitor’s beautiful, safe, and easy-to-use packaging.